Audit Logging¶

 Example Log Output¶

-This is a fragment of the output returned when using the auditlog
+This is an example fragment of the JSON output returned by the auditlog

 {